AVSystem/developer-zone/docs/Cloud_integrations/influx.md

 ## Monitor events in InfluxDB

-Once created the data handler, go back to your InfluxDB account and open your Bucket.
+After activating the event handler, go to your InfluxDB account and open your Bucket.

 Add the following script: